glouppe/info8010-deep-learning/lecture6.md

 .center.width-70[![](figures/lec6/segmentation.svg)]

-Semantic **segmentation** is the task of partitioning an image into regions of different semantic categories.
+Semantic **segmentation** partitions an image into regions of different semantic categories.
 These semantic regions label and predict objects at the pixel level.

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai/), 2020.]

+???

+The historical approach to image segmentation was to define a measure of similarity between pixels, and to cluster groups of similar pixels.
+Such approaches account poorly for semantic content.

 ---

 # Fully convolutional networks

-The historical approach to image segmentation was to define a measure of similarity between pixels, and to cluster groups of similar pixels.
-Such approaches account poorly for semantic content.

-The deep-learning approach re-casts semantic segmentation as pixel classification, and re-uses networks trained for image classification by making them **fully convolutional** (FCNs).
+The deep-learning approach casts semantic segmentation as pixel classification, and re-uses networks trained for image classification by making them **fully convolutional** (FCNs).